biomarkersParkinson/paradigma/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `paradigma` for local development.

-1. Download a copy of `paradigma` locally.
+1. Clone a copy of `paradigma` locally.
 2. Install `paradigma` using `poetry`:

     ```console